Peptide Storage: Freeze-Thaw Degradation & Moisture Control

 Direct transfer from ambient to -20°C creates thermal shock stress on borosilicate glass.
 Refrigerate new shipments at 2–8°C for 24 hours before freezing.
 This allows the lyophilized cake and glass wall to reach thermal equilibrium gradually, preventing micro-fractures that admit moisture over time.

-Ourovia recommendation: Our vials ship in insulated packaging rated for 72 hours of ambient transit.
+Ourovia research note: Our vials ship in insulated packaging rated for 72 hours of ambient transit.
 Upon receipt, refrigerate for 24 hours, then transfer long-term stock to -20°C and working stock to 2–8°C. Every Ourovia vial includes a Batch ID and manufacture date — use these to track age and rotate stock on a first-in-first-out basis.

 Related Research Protocols